KDE/clazy/docs/checks/README-skipped-base-method.md

 };

 Try to avoid jumping over the direct base method.
 If you really need to then at least add a comment in the code, so people know it was intentional.
-Or even better, an clazy:exclude=skipped-base-method comment, which also sliences this warning.
+Or even better, an clazy:exclude=skipped-base-method comment, which also silences this warning.